 Summary: Useful for teams interested in planning teacher inquiry programs, this resource tells the story of a collaborative inquiry project carried out among teachers from writing project sites in Oklahoma and Nevada that not only transformed their individual teaching practices but also supported them to start teacher inquiry communities at their sites.
-This resource includes links to readings other resources on inquiry, a PDF of a teacher inquiry-focused institute, and a great writing exercise (“The Stuck Place”) designed to help teachers begin to develop practice-based research questions.
+This resource includes links to readings on inquiry, a PDF of a teacher inquiry-focused institute, and a great writing exercise (“The Stuck Place”) designed to help teachers begin to develop practice-based research questions.

 Original Date of Publication: December 15, 2008

 When Darla Liparelli, Wendy Wilson, and Annie Ortiz met at the Inside Inquiry Summer Institute in Wellesley, Massachusetts, they didn’t know that the questions they posed would spark an ongoing collaboration that has changed their classrooms.

 The institute, sponsored by NWP’s Teacher Inquiry Communities Network, focused on immersing teacher-consultants in the possibilities and practices of teacher research while encouraging them to form and facilitate teacher inquiry groups at their home sites.

 Through four days that the three women describe as alternately challenging and empowering, they and twenty-one other teacher-consultants from across the country thought, talked, imagined, and dreamt about their classrooms as sites of inquiry.

 They delved into such things as Allen Trent’s “Decentering the Teacher,” the Teacher Research Collaborative’s “Building Inquiry Communities and Leadership for Equity,” and a writing exercise called The Stuck Place, designed by Joe Check of the Boston Writing Project, to help teachers explore a teaching concern.